 At home, your child should revise the specific knowledge, as directed by their teachers, using the highly effective Look, Cover, Write, Check self-quizzing strategy and document in their purple self-quizzing book.
 Please be proactive and support your child by quizzing them daily.
 Your child must bring their Knowledge Organiser to school every day and take it home every evening.

 If your child is struggling with any aspect of their homework, then please encourage them to go and see their tutor or subject teacher.
 Your child can also attend our after-school Homework Club, which is held on Tuesdays and Wednesdays from 2.50pm-3.50pm in learning support and the LRC is available to students daily, 2.50pm-3.50pm.
 There are members of staff who can support your child with their homework as well as computers if you are struggling at home with internet access.

-Every day, your child must check show my homework for their homework tasks.
-As their parent please you can download the show my homework app and receive notification when homework is set.
+Every day, your child must check Microsoft Teams for their homework tasks.
 Please support your child with developing their organisation and routines.

 At home, please support your child by ensuring that they have a quiet environment to do their home learning.
 It is important that your child gets into positive and effective study habits now so that they can fulfil their learning potential.

 If you have any questions regards your child home learning, then please don’t hesitate to contact me.